The winter months are finally behind us and outdoor work is now ramping up for employees at businesses across Iowa.

 It’s important to seek medical attention and treatment as soon as you sustain a hernia or notice that symptoms are getting worse.
 Depending on the severity of your hernia, you may require surgery to alleviate the issue.
 Whether you think you need surgery or not is ultimately not something for you to decide.
 A visit to a doctor will help you understand what steps need to be taken in order to get you healthy and back to work again.
 In some cases, your doctor may not recommend surgery but instead will ask you to closely monitor the injured area and refrain from performing any strenuous activity for a specific amount of time.

 If you sustain a hernia at work, it’s important that you report it to your employer as soon as possible, even before seeking medical treatment.
 In the state of Iowa, you must report your injury to your employer within 90 days of its occurrence.
 Failing to do so could affect your ability to collect workers’ compensation benefits.
 When you report your injury to your employer, they will start the process of filing a workers’ compensation claim and will also tell you where you need to go to seek medical treatment.
 In Iowa, your employer has the right to decide where you seek treatment.
 Failing to visit an approved medical facility or healthcare provider could also affect your ability to collect workers’ compensation benefits during the period when you are unable to work.

 To better understand the process and steps you should follow if you sustain a hernia at work, read through this blog post.

 Contacting an Attorney

 If you’ve recently sustained a hernia at work and you have a question like are hernias covered by workers comp?
 We advise the best step to take is to reach out to a professional personal injury lawyer in Iowa for a worker compensation settlement.
-At the Platt Law firm, we offer free consultations for personal injury and workers compensation inquiries, and we will travel to meet with you if you live outside of the Des Moines area.
+At the Platt Law firm, we offer free consultations for personal injury and workers’ compensation inquiries, and we will travel to meet with you if you live outside of the Des Moines area.
 Contact us today to get answers to your questions.